 - Use tofu instead of cauliflower for a protein-rich variation

-Should you recreate this spicy Chinese stir-fry, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your remakes!
+Should you recreate this tasty spicy Chinese stir-fry, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your remakes!
 If you love spicy food, definitely also check out the following vegan spicy recipes:

 Kung Pao Cauliflower